SurrealAI/surreal/docs/legacy_v0.1.md

 ## Learner side main script

-1. Create the replay data structure from all 3 configs. `learn_config` should include a `"replay"` section.
+1. Create the replay data structure from all 3 configs. `learner_config` should include a `"replay"` section.
 2. Create the learner from all 3 configs.
 3. `replay.sample_iterator()` loop.
 4. Call `learner.broadcast()` periodically to push the latest parameters to Redis server.